exonum/exonum-doc/src/get-started/design-overview.md

     services.

-External applications may communicate with service endpoints via HTTP REST API and WebSockets, using JSON as the serialization format.
+External applications may communicate with service endpoints via HTTP REST API, using JSON as the serialization format.
 Exonum facilitates middleware tasks for services, such as listening to HTTP requests, dispatching incoming transactions and read requests to an appropriate service, performing conversion to and from JSON, etc.

 Exonum services are Rust or Java modules that can be easily reused across Exonum projects.
 To use Java modules you should apply